-- 38 (1) A boiler safety awareness certificate of qualification entitles the holder to monitor a boiler in any of the following kinds of plants named in the certificate: - (a) a power plant that has a boiler capacity that does not exceed 30 m^2 ; - (b) a steam heating plant that does not exceed 200 m^2 boiler capacity; - (c) a fluid heating plant or low pressure thermal fluid plant that does not exceed 500 m2 boiler capacity; - (d) a low temperature low pressure fluid plant that does not exceed 2 000 m2 of boiler capacity; - (e) an unfired plant that does not exceed $1\ 000\ m^2$ boiler capacity. - (2) For the purposes of subsection (1), the holder of a boiler safety awareness certificate of qualification must be in attendance at the plant in order to monitor the boiler. - (3) The holder of a boiler safety awareness certificate of qualification is permitted to shut down the plant or initiate safety procedures only if specifically trained and assigned to perform those tasks.
+- 38 (1) A boiler safety awareness certificate of qualification entitles the holder to monitor a boiler in any of the following kinds of plants: - (a) a power plant that has a boiler capacity that does not exceed 30 m; - (b) a steam heating plant that does not exceed 200 m boiler capacity; - (c) a fluid heating plant or low pressure thermal fluid plant that does not exceed $500 \text{ m}^2$ boiler capacity; - (d) a low temperature, low pressure fluid plant that does not exceed 2 000 m of boiler capacity; - (e) an unfired plant that does not exceed 1 000 m boiler capacity. - (2) For the purposes of subsection (1), the holder of a boiler safety awareness certificate of qualification must be in attendance at the plant in order to monitor the boiler. - (3) The holder of a boiler safety awareness certificate of qualification is permitted to shut down the plant or initiate safety procedures only if specifically trained and assigned to perform those tasks. - (4) Without limiting subsection (3), the holder of a boiler safety awareness certificate of qualification must, before performing any task referred to in this section, be trained by the person in charge of the plant in safety procedures for that plant.